ko1/tokyo11/en/tickets.md

 # information

+* All of talks and announcements are spoken in Japanese.
 * Please keep polite checking other conferences' anti harassment policy (for example, [RubyKaigi Anti Harassment Policy  2016](http://rubykaigi.org/2016/code-of-conduct/)).
 * We don't refund so that please do not cancel tickets.
 * We will place name cards where every one can see them.
 Plaese use a nick name or a false name if you don't want to publish your real name.